thakurtanya/kontikilabsDevelopers/doc/source/GitHub-Pipeline.rst

 -	The **CRF model** helps is recognising the entity accurately, because it considers the sentence structure of the user query.

 -	The main goal of the **“parsed_value”** key in the response is to assist developers to directly use the key where needed.
 	In the example above, the developer might need the exact value of entities such as “price”, which is in the user query for further usage.
-In this case it’s “1049k”.
+In this case it is “1049k”.

--	Also, if you’re an existing user of Alter NLU, it needs to be pointed out that the “category” key in the response has been renamed to “name”.
+-	Also, if you are an existing user of Alter NLU, it needs to be pointed out that the “category” key in the response has been renamed to “name”.